mulle-sde/mulle-env/README.md

 with `mulle-env uname`.
 Then use this name (`MULLE_UNAME`) as the extension for `~/.config/mulle-env/tools.${MULLE_UNAME}` or `.mulle-env/tools.${MULLE_UNAME}`.

-Platform specifiy tool configuration files take precedence over the cross-platform ones without the extension.
+Platform specific tool configuration files take precedence over the cross-platform ones without the extension.

 #### Specify personal preferences (like a different shell)